Matthew Jurman

-Matthew John Jurman (/ˈjɜːrmən/ YUR-mən; /hr/) is an Australian soccer player who plays as a centre-back for A-League club Macarthur FC.
+Matthew John Jurman (/ˈjɜːrmən/ YUR-mən; /hr/) is an Australian soccer player who currently plays for Sutherland Sharks FC.

 Club career

 Youth career

 After graduating from Westfields Sports High School in 2007, Jurman furthered his football development at the AIS before signing for the Sydney FC youth team in 2008.
 In his first year at the club, Jurman helped Sydney FC to their first youth championship in the competition's inaugural campaign and later earned himself a senior deal at the club under then manager, John Kosmina.